Marshfield Photographer — Photography Shark

 Can we do indoor sessions at the Photography Shark studio if Marshfield outdoor conditions are difficult?

 Yes.
-The Photography Shark studio at 83 E Water St, Rockland MA is about 10 minutes from Marshfield and offers a private, professionally lit indoor environment as an alternative or complement to an outdoor Marshfield session.
+The Photography Shark studio at 83 E Water Street, Rockland MA is about 10 minutes from Marshfield and offers a private, professionally lit indoor environment as an alternative or complement to an outdoor Marshfield session.

 How does Chris McCarthy approach family sessions in Marshfield?